accredible/accredible-certificates/readme.txt

 2. Install the plugin
 3. Activate the plugin through the 'Plugins' menu in WordPress

+== How to use ==

+Note: By default your Accredible account is in Sandbox mode and any certificates you create will need to be manually published via the Accredible API Dashboard before being emailed to students.

+Manually creating certificates:
+1. Go to the 'Certificates' page in the Wordpress admin menu
+2. On the list of your courses and students, select which students you would like to issue certificates to
+3. Click 'Create Certificates'

+Automatically creating certificates:
+1. Go to the plugin settings and check 'Automatically Issue Certificate upon Course Completition'
+2. When a user completed a course they will be automatically issued a certificate

 == Frequently Asked Questions ==

 = How do I get an API key?